bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let's describe how a search engine works.
-A search engine needs an archive of available information to choose from to display results when someone types a query.
+Let's describe how a search engine works;

+  - A search engine needs an archive of available information to choose from to display results when someone types a query.
 Every search engine has proprietary methods to gather and prioritize website content, known as indexing.
-A search engine index is a data collection used to generate the final search result.
-Search engines scan the Internet and index all the information displayed to users when they enter a search query.
-Every search engine has bots, or crawlers, that crawl the web constantly, indexing websites for content and following links on each webpage to other web pages.
+  - A search engine index is a data collection used to generate the final search result.
+  - Search engines scan the Internet and index all the information displayed to users when they enter a search query.
+  - Every search engine has bots, or crawlers, that crawl the web constantly, indexing websites for content and following links on each webpage to other web pages.
-Indexing your website is essential as it will only appear in search results if it is done.
+  - Indexing your website is essential as it will only appear in search results if it is done.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">